The Product Development Process – Step 4 – Design

 A “HARD” Note to Inventors

-As an inventor you are the creative stimulus behind your idea.
-Obviously, that puts you in a key position, yet you must realize that your ideas can and will stimulate creativity in others.
-Many inventors suffer from NIH, “Not Invented Here” Syndrome.
+Many inventors suffer from NIH, "Not Invented Here" Syndrome.
 Unfortunately, that puts them on the defensive when others offer suggestions.
 This truly limits the potential of both the inventor and their product.
+Plus it makes the design engineering processes more difficult because of the physco constraints.

-A bad case of NIH is really a reflection of immaturity and lack of self confidence.
+A bad case of "NIH" is really a reflection of immaturity and lack of self confidence.
 Rise above it and success is far more likely.

 Evaluating Concepts